astonic-io/astonic-web/README.md

-# Mento Web App
+# Astonic Web App

-This is the home for the Mento web app!
+This is the home for the Astonic web app!

-This DApp lets users make exchanges between Celo's native currencies using the Mento on-chain exchange mechanism.
+This DApp lets users make exchanges between Planq's native currencies using the Astonic on-chain exchange mechanism.

-For more details about how Mento works, see the [documentation](https://docs.mento.org)
+For more details about how Astonic works, see the [documentation](https://astonic.gitbook.io/)

+This is a fork of [Mento](https://github.com/mento-protocol/mento-web).

 ## Architecture